 Correcting your data

 If you have an online account with Social Work England, you may update and correct some of your personal data yourself.
 Otherwise, if you would like to make updates or corrections, please contact us.
 In some circumstances, we may not be able to agree to requests to change data.
 If we do not, we will explain why.
-We will respond to such requests within one month.

-Stop using your data
+Stop us using your data

-You have the right to:
+You may have the right to:

-- Object to data processing and ask us to stop using your personal data
+- object to data processing and ask us to stop using your personal data

-- Ask us to erase your personal data
+- ask us to erase your personal data

-- Ask us to restrict the processing of your personal data
+- ask us to restrict the processing of your personal data.

-For more information about these rights, please see the links provided above under “Your Rights”.
+For more information about these rights, please see the links provided above under 'Your Rights'.